 Companies founded with a digital mentality (i.e. Warby Parker or Netflix) aren’t really the focus here as they don’t need to ‘transform’, but they are still great examples of the power in digital innovation.
 Rather, organizations should take note from the likes of The New York Times and Philips which prove that pivoting to digital (in otherwise very analog industries) can help you not only survive, but thrive in today’s landscape.
-On the other hand, fail to innovate or lean into digital technology and you risk following in the footsteps of Geoffrey the Giraffe or Kodak.
-With all of that said, what does digital transformation or digital innovation really mean?
+On the other hand, fail to innovate or lean into digital technology and you risk following in the footsteps of Toys R Us or Kodak.
+With all of that said, what does digital innovation really mean?

 Define, De-Risk, Deliver

 To start, it helps to think about the current state of your business and map out where your challenges or opportunities lie.
-Could your operations team stand to gain from creating efficiencies in your business by providing access to information for improved decision making?
+Could your operations team benefit from creating efficiencies in your business by providing access to information for improved decision making?
 Is there a way to improve the employee or customer experience when interacting with your firm?
 Possibly the opportunities lie externally and involve customers, vendors, or competitors.
 Or is it an internal problem focused on employees and current systems?
-We created this simple diagram with examples of work we’ve done to help you understand how and where your business might stand to gain from innovation (Check out our Case Studies for a more information).

 Put simply, digital innovation is not easy.
 Once you’ve defined the opportunity and objectives for your digital strategy, the work of innovating (ie. identifying and testing different solutions) begins.

 It is important to keep in mind that this likely will be and should be an iterative process.
-At Differential, we’ve built an exercise known as a Design Sprint to help rapidly define and de-risk your initiative.
-We help compress the front-end work that could potentially take months of discussion, testing, and failure into a few days so that you can walk away with a clear vision and a prototype for your digital product that has been tested with real users.
+At Differential, use Design Sprints to help rapidly define and de-risk our clients' initiatives.
+We help compress the front-end work that could potentially take months of discussion, testing, and failure into a few weeks so that you can walk away with a clear vision and a prototype for your digital product that has been tested with real users.

 Where do you want your company to be 2, 5, or 10 years from now?
 Is digital innovation a part of that growth strategy?
 It should be.
 As the proverb goes, "The best time to plant a tree was 20 years ago.
 The second best time is now."